Ligia Montoya: Biography

 For many years, starting in 1952, Ligia Montoya joined in extended communication with American Gershon Legman, with whom she worked cooperatively for years on technical and artistic aspects of paperfolding.
 Her most celebrated analytic accomplishment was reconstruction of the base for the famous dragonfly from the Japanese Kayaragusa.
-Through the New York Origami Center (now OrigamiUSA) and Legman's connections, Ligia Montoya developed extensive communication with the founder of the Center, Lillian Oppenheimer, as well as with Alice Gray, Fred Rohm and Samuel Randlett in the United States; Robert Harbin and Iris Walker in England; Akira Yoshizawa in Japan.
+Through the New York Origami Center (now OrigamiUSA) and Legman's connections, Ligia Montoya developed extensive communication with the founder of the center, Lillian Oppenheimer, as well as with Alice Gray, Fred Rohm and Samuel Randlett in the United States; Robert Harbin and Iris Walker in England; Akira Yoshizawa in Japan.
 A profile of her, with picture, was published in the Origamian.
-Montoya and Yoshizawa works were featured in the 1959 paperfolding exhibit at the Cooper-Hewitt National Design Museum.
+Montoya and Yoshizawa works were featured in the 1959 paperfolding exhibit at the Cooper-Hewitt National Design Museum, later described by Cooper Union as the first origami exhibition in the United States.
+The online facsimile of the catalogue for the exhibit lists Montoya's five models as Group of Flowers, Fly, Two Moths, Three Beetles, and Group of Birds, and separately credits her reconstruction of the dragonfly from the Kanomado Book of Origami.

 In the mid-1960s, the active Spanish paperfolder Francisco del Rio attempted, unsuccessfully, to draw Ligia Montoya into the center of organized paperfolding culture.
 She reportedly wished only to keep house for her close family, consisting of her mother, sister, brother-in-law and their three children—with time for paper-folding and correspondence.
-It appears that a serious accident in the early 1960s, followed by her mother's death in 1966, added to Ligia Montoya's declining health, spelt her end a year later, but not before she made careful drawings and folded duplicates of many of her voluminous productions, so that her life's work might survive her.
+It appears that a serious accident in the early 1960s, followed by her mother's death in 1966, added to Ligia Montoya's declining health, spelled her end a year later, but not before she made careful drawings and folded duplicates of many of her voluminous productions, so that her life's work might survive her.
 David Lister observes: "For the grace and simple beauty of her creations and also her folding, no other paperfolder has been admired more than Ligia Montoya.
 Yet she herself remains an enigmatic person.
 She corresponded generously with many other folders throughout the world, yet she surrounded her private life with a barrier of modesty that none could penetrate."